Social Media For Clinicians Who Care For Infants and Myths and Facts About Allergy

 • Recognizing the changing rates of allergic conditions

-• Understanding factors that contribute to development of food allergy
+• Understanding factors that contribute to the development of food allergy

 Why it matters:

 Additionally, patients may have many questions about food intolerances and increasing rates of allergies.
-Understanding the types of reactions to foods, trends in the prevalence of allergic conditions and identified risk factors is essential to prevent the spread of misinformation as healthcare providers engage with patients.
+Understanding the types of reactions to foods, trends in the prevalence of allergic conditions and identifying risk factors are essential to prevent the spread of misinformation as healthcare providers engage with patients.

 Target Audience: